-One of the more common questions I receive in ministry sounds like, “What sort of restitution do I need to make for sins I committed before becoming a Christian?
-How much do I need to do anything about them now?”
+One of the more common questions I receive as a pastor sounds like this: “What sort of restitution do I need to make after conversion?
+I committed all these sins before becoming a Christian.
+Do I need to do anything about them now?”
 Here’s the most recent question I received on the subject:

 As I reflect on my past and my many sins I am more aware of how wretched and worthless I am.
 I am also convicted of sins I wonder If I need to undo.